Knife attacks

 o Will be simpler to just attack

-o We DO NOT advise this as your primary goal unless you have received specialist training
+o We DO NOT advise this as your primary goal unless you have received specialised training

 Scenarios